New York City Photography

 The Best New York Photography Galleries and MuseumsThe Strand Bookstore

-The Strand is probably the best place to get a photography education in New York City.
+The Strand is probably one of the best place to get a photography education in New York City.
 Opened in 1927 and home to 2.5 million books, the 2nd floor has a photography collection of new and old books that is unmatched.
-For those that believe the book is the perfect presentation for photography, this is your mecca.
+For those that believe the book is the perfect presentation for photography, this is a mecca.
 Website | Instagram | Facebook.

 Address: 828 Broadway (East Village), New York, NY 10003.